llvm/llvm-project/llvm/docs/GitHub.rst

 ::

-  git fetch origin
+  git fetch upstream
-  git rebase origin/main
+  git rebase upstream/main

 Then fix the source files causing merge conflicts and make sure to rebuild and retest the result.
 Then: